-- (a) conduct annual audit planning reviews with the Internal Auditor at which time the Internal Auditor will review the general adequacy of the accounting, risk management and internal control systems and will outline the indicated internal audit programme in respect of the Company and its subsidiaries for review and guidance by the Committee; - (b) at least quarterly conduct audit activity reviews with the Internal Auditor at which time the Internal Auditor will highlight the significant events and findings which, in his/her opinion, require the Committee's knowledge and/or attention.
+CPD25 Internal Audit (a) conduct annual audit planning reviews with the Internal Auditor at which time the Internal Auditor will review the general adequacy of the accounting, risk management and internal control systems and will outline the indicated internal audit programme in respect of the Company and its subsidiaries for review and guidance by the Committee; (b) at least guarterly conduct audit activity reviews with the Internal Auditor at which time the Internal Auditor will highlight the significant events and findings which, in his/her opinion, require the Committee's knowledge and/or attention.
 As background preparation for such reviews, the Internal Auditor will make available to each member of the Committee through the Committee Secretary internal audit reports in respect of the Company and its subsidiaries, or a summary of reports as appropriate.
-An annual report on the activities of the Committee for each fiscal year will be submitted to the Board; - (c) ensure co-ordination between the Internal and External Auditor is adequate and to ensure the adequacy of resources, staff qualifications and experience, training programmes and budget of the internal audit function.
-The independence of Internal Audit and its appropriate standing within the Company is ensured by having Internal Audit report to the Committee except that the CEO will deal with Internal Audit for administrative matters; - (d) review and monitor the effectiveness of the risk management and internal control systems, the internal audit function and the annual audit plan based on a risk methodology process; - (e) meet with the Internal Auditor on an ad-hoc basis whenever the Internal Auditor concludes that a financial safeguard measure warrants special review by the Committee;
+An annual report on the activities of the Committee for each fiscal year will be submitted to the Board: CP D.3.3(i) (c) ensure co-ordination between the Internal and External Auditor is adequate and to ensure the adequacy of resources, staff qualifications and experience, training programmes and budget of the internal audit function.
+The independence of Internal Audit and its appropriate standing within the Company is ensured by having Internal Audit report to the Committee except that the CEO will deal with Internal Audit for administrative matters: (d) review and monitor the effectiveness of the risk management and internal control systems, the CP D.2.5 internal audit function and the annual audit plan based on a risk methodology process; Note 1 CP D.3.3(i) (e) meet with the Internal Auditor on an ad-hoc basis whenever the Internal Auditor concludes that a financial safeguard measure warrants special review by the Committee; External Auditor CP D.3.3(a) (f) appoint, retain, dismiss and replace the Group's External Auditor, subject to endorsement by the Board and final approval and authorisation by the Shareholders of the Company in General Meeting, and to approve the remuneration and terms of engagement of the External Auditor, and any questions of its resignation or dismissal; CP D.3.7(b) (g) act as the key representative body for overseeing the Company's relations with the External Auditor: (h) meet with the External Auditor at least annually, in the absence of management, to discuss matters relating to its audit fees, any issues arising from the audit and any accounting, financial and nonfinancial reporting or internal control matters the auditors may wish to raise; review and monitor the independence and objectivity and the effectiveness of the audit process in CP D.3.3(b) (i) accordance with applicable standards and discuss with the External Auditor the nature and scope of the audit and reporting obligations before the audit commences; (j) review the work of the External Auditor (including the resolution of any disagreement between management and the External Auditor regarding financial and non-financial reporting) for the purpose of preparing or issuing an audit report or related work, the scope of their audit and any other services, and approve the fees for and terms of their services.
+As part of such review: suggest to the External Auditor the performance of any supplementary audit activities deemed i. by the Committee to be appropriate; ii. review with the External Auditor recent or anticipated developments in accounting principles or reporting practices that may affect the Company or the scope of the audit; and iii. discuss major anticipated audit problems, if any;